GetStream/stream-chat-swift/docusaurus/docs/iOS/uikit/guides/working-with-attachments.md

 title: Working with Attachments/Files
 ---

 Stream chat allows you to add attachments to a message.
-There is built-in support for files, images, videos, giphy and URL preview attachments.
+There is built-in support for files, images, videos, voice recordings, giphy and URL preview attachments.
 It is also possible to have your own type of attachment and to customize how built-in attachments are rendered.
 Custom attachments are one of the most useful ways to add application specific content to messages.
-Examples of custom attachments are: location sharing, workouts and voice memos.
+Examples of custom attachments are: location sharing and workouts.

 The type of attachment is defined by the value on the `Type` field.
 All SDKs support these built-in attachment types out-of-the-box:

-- attachment type "image" for images
+- attachment type `image` for images
-- attachment type "video" for videos
+- attachment type `video` for videos
+- attachment type `voiceRecording` for voice recordings
-- attachment type "giphy" for interactive Giphy attachments (see Slack)
+- attachment type `giphy` for interactive Giphy attachments (see Slack)
-- attachment type "file" for files
+- attachment type `file` for files

 URL previews can have type image, video or audio depending on the resource that the URL addresses.
 All attachments view classes are subclasses of the `AttachmentViewInjector` class.